-Fair Wages in California
+Fair Wages for Women in California

 California may be the most employee-friendly state in the nation, but many workers are still cheated out of fair wages.
 One of the most consistently-underpaid groups of workers are women, who earn an average of 84 cents to each dollar earned by men, despite performing the same work in the same positions.
 However, a new law aims to eliminate this pay disparity, bridging the gap between male and female workers.